 The Syllabus lists some of the core texts and finer details of this module from an administrative viewpoint.
 The Syllabus is here.

 The philosophy of this module is to introduce the student to the issues that arise when we consider the security of computer networks, from both a “white-hat” (defensive), and “black-hat” (offensive) perspective.
-The lecture is in room MD007 from 9:15-11:15 and the practicals are in room MF124/125 from 11:15 to 14:05.
+The lecture on Wednesdays are in room MF124 from 9:15-11:15 and the practicals are in room MF124 from 11:15 to 14:05.

 The module is 100% coursework.
-Coursework 1 is a report on a cyber security topic which is worth 40%.
+Coursework 1 is a report on a cyber security topic which is worth 25%.
 The submission date is week 5 – Monday October 23rd.
-Week 6 is a non-teaching week so there is no class on Monday 30th October.
 The second coursework is a lab test where you will demonstrate aspects of your practical & theoretical pen testing skills.
-This is in week 12 – Monday December 11th and is worth 60% of your final module mark.
+This is in week 12 – Wednesday December 11th and is worth 75% of your final module mark.

 Notes